lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 ## Visualize your updated Universal Profile

-You can now check your UP on [Universal Everything](https://universaleverything.io) or the [profile explorer](https://wallet.universalprofile.cloud/) website:
+You can now check your Universal Profile with its updated images and descriptions on [Universal Everything](https://universaleverything.io).

 `https://universaleverything.io/[UP ADDRESS]`